stfc/PSyclone/doc/user_guide/nemo.rst

 The following transformations are specific to the NEMO API.

-.. warning:: the transformation below all operate on the PSyIR not the fparser2 ast.
-This means that any changes made by these transformations will not be observed in the code that is output by psyclone.
-The changes will only become visible when the PSyIR back-ends replace the current fparser2 ast-based backend.
+.. warning:: the transformations below all operate on the PSyIR not
+	     the fparser2 ast.
+This means that any changes made by these transformations will not be observed in the code that is output by PSyclone.
+The changes will only become visible when the PSyIR back-ends replace the current fparser2 AST-based backend (see issue #435).

 ####